hmcts/chart-nodejs/README.md

 `helm test` will deploy a busybox container alongside the release which performs a simple HTTP request against the service health endpoint.
 If it doesn't return `HTTP 200` the test will fail. **NOTE:** it does NOT run with `--cleanup` so the test pod will be available for inspection.

+## Releases
+We use semantic versioning via GitHub releases to handle new releases of this application chart, this is done via automation called Release Drafter.
+When you merge a PR to master, a new draft release will be created.
+More information is available about the [release process and how to create draft releases for testing purposes in more depth](https://hmcts.github.io/ops-runbooks/Testing-Changes/drafting-a-release.html))

 ### Troubleshooting

 #### Docker image not found